Biden in Europe for Russia energy talks

 US President Joe Biden has landed in Brussels in the middle of a dispute with European allies over whether to impose further energy sanctions on Russia over its invasion of Ukraine.

-Russia supplies about 40 per cent of the natural gas Europe uses, making it difficult for several European nations to ban energy imports as the United States has.
+Russia supplies about 40 per cent of the natural gas Europe uses, making it difficult for several European nations to ban energy imports as the US has.

 Russian President Vladimir Putin said on Wednesday Russia will seek payment in roubles for gas sales to “unfriendly” countries, a move that sent European gas prices soaring on concerns it would exacerbate the region’s energy crunch.

-Moscow’s list of unfriendly countries corresponds to those that imposed sanctions and includes Australia, New Zealand, the United States, European Union members, Britain and Japan, among others.
+Moscow’s list of unfriendly countries corresponds to those that imposed sanctions and includes Australia, New Zealand, the US, European Union members, Britain and Japan, among others.

-Reducing Europe’s reliance on Russian energy has been a “substantial” topic and the subject of “intense back and forth” in recent days, White House national security adviser Jake Sullivan told reporters on the Air Force One flight to Brussels.
+Reducing Europe’s reliance on Russian energy has been a “substantial” topic and the subject of “intense back and forth” in recent days, White House national security adviser Jake Sullivan said on the Air Force One flight to Brussels.

 On Thursday, Mr Biden will attend an emergency NATO summit, meet with G7 leaders and address the 27 leaders of the European Union at a session of the European Council.